unyt-org/uix/docs/manual/03 JSX.md

 ## Using the `HTML` utility function instead of JSX

-As an alternative to JSX, you can also use the `HTML` function which provides the exact same functionality as JSX with JavaScript template strings.
+As an alternative to JSX, you can also use the `HTML` function which provides exactly the same functionality as JSX with JavaScript template strings.

 JSX:
 ```tsx